 - Tailored course design focusing on your organisation's objectives and programmes

-- Flexibility of when and where the course is run
+- Flexibility in when and where the course is run

 - Savings on delegate travel, time and accommodation